DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: Implementation details

-Moreover, it is possible to derive an adjustment method for \(p\)-values obtained from a test of multiple hypotheses, including classical adjustments such as the Bonferroni correction as well as the Romano-Wolf stepdown procedure \citep{rw2005, rw22005}.
-The latter is implemented according to the algorithm for adjustment of \(p\)-values as provided in \citet{rw2016} and adapted to high-dimensional linear regression based on the lasso in \citet{bach2018valid}.

-\section{Implementation Details}
+\section{Implementation details}

-In this section, we briefly provide information on the implementation details such as the class structure, the data-backend and the use of machine learning methods.
-Section \ref{illustration} provides a demonstration of \texttt{DoubleML} in real-data and simulation examples.
-More information on the implementation can be found in the DoubleML User Guide, that is available online\footnote{\url{https://docs.doubleml.org/stable/index.html}}.
-All class methods are documented in the documentation of the corresponding class, which can be browsed online\footnote{\url{https://docs.doubleml.org/r/stable/}} or, for example, by using the commands \texttt{help(DoubleML)}, \texttt{help(DoubleMLPLR)}, or \texttt{help(DoubleMLData)} in R. For an introduction to \texttt{R6} we refer to the introduction of the online book for \texttt{mlr3}\footnote{\url{https://mlr3book.mlr-org.com/intro.html}}.
+In this section, we briefly provide information on the implementation details such as the class structure, the data backend and the use of machine learning methods.
+Section~\ref{illustration} provides a demonstration of \pkg{DoubleML} in real-data and simulation examples.
+More information on the implementation can be found in the DoubleML User Guide, that is available online at \url{https://docs.doubleml.org/stable/}.
+All class methods are documented in the documentation of the corresponding class, which can be browsed online at \url{https://docs.doubleml.org/r/stable/} or, for example, by using the commands \code{help(DoubleML)}, \code{help(DoubleMLPLR)}, or \code{help(DoubleMLData)} in \proglang{R}.
+For an introduction to \pkg{R6} we refer to the introduction of the online book for \pkg{mlr3}, available at \url{https://mlr3book.mlr-org.com/intro.html}.